 Of course, the irony is that the burger chain’s “solution” isn’t actually liberating women.
 By hiding the deviation behind a paper mask, it is actually reinforcing Ochobo.
 After all, the social reality remains — it is not acceptable for Japanese women to display an open mouth in public.

 Michael Lozano is a graduate of CSULB’s Sociology Honors program and frequent contributor to NewAmericaMedia.org and VoiceWaves.org, a hyper-local news site based in Long Beach, CA.

-Lotion is socially constructed as feminine and so some men, attempting to avoid the prevailing insults of our time – gay, fag, bitch, pussy, douche,girl, and woman – are disinclined to use it.
+Lotion is socially constructed as feminine in the U.S. and so some men, attempting to avoid the prevailing insults of our time – gay, fag, bitch, pussy, douche,girl, and woman – are disinclined to use it.

 You know who you are, guys.

 Sunscreen is a category of lotion and so putting on sunscreen is equivalent to admitting you’re the sun’s bitch.
 Men are supposed to let the sun bake their face into a tough, craggy masculinity that says “yeah, I go outdoors and, when I do, I don’t give a shit.”

 by Marci Cottingham PhD, Jun 26, 2014, at 09:00 am

 While there has been significant attention to recruiting women into STEM fields, what about the converse – recruiting men to female-dominated fields?
 My recent article in Gender & Society analyzes the recruitment strategies of key health care players, examining themes of masculinity in text, speech, and images.